Shavu’ot - Celebrating Our Covenant with God

 There is a custom of eating triangular shaped latkes or kreplakh on Shavu’ot.
 Rabbi Irving Greenberg attributes this custom to the witticism that says that three-sided foods remind us that God gave a three-part Torah (Torah, Prophets and Writings) to a three-part people (Kohen, Levi, Israel) through a third born child (Moses who had an older brother, Aaron and an older sister, Miriam) during the third month of the year (Sivan).

-On the eve of Shavu’ot, Saturday night, May 26th, after the Ma’ariv service, many synagogues, including our own Shaare Zion, engage in a late night study session called a Tikkun Leyl Shavu’ot.
-This year we will be joined by both Beth El and Shaare Zedek Congregations.
+On the eve of Shavu’ot, Tuesday night, June 3rd, after the Ma’ariv service, many synagogues, including our own Shaare Zion, engage in a late night study session called a Tikkun Leyl Shavu’ot.
 The Tikkun Leyl Shavu’ot is a sixteenth century mystical tradition that proposes that Torah Study, especially in the middle of the night, can repair and fix the imperfections of the world.
-In fact the word Tikkun literally means "to fix" or "repair".
+In fact the word Tikkun literally means “to fix” or “repair.”
 The mystical idea of an all night study programme was predicated on the biblical tradition that Israel, the Jewish people, remained awake all night when God gave us the Torah at Mount Sinai.
 Parallel to the all-night study session is the Talmudic ruling that the Torah reading on the first day of Shavu’ot be the Revelation at Mount Sinai and the reading of the Ten Commandments.
 Similarly, the Haftarah for the first day of Shavu’ot is the first chapter of the prophet, Ezekiel, in which Ezekiel describes God’s throne that appears as a luminous chariot.
-The chariot or Merkavah as it is called in Hebrew has been the subject of tremendous mystical speculation that has produced an enormous amount of literature.
-Rabbi Irving Greenberg points out that just as Pesah symbolizes the premier date for Israel’s final physical redemption; so, too, the Haftarah of Shavu'ot also alludes to a messianic age of spiritual redemption in the future.
+The chariot or Merkavah, as it is called in Hebrew, has been the subject of tremendous mystical speculation that has produced an enormous amount of literature.
+Rabbi Irving Greenberg points out that just as Pesah symbolizes the premier date for Israel’s final physical redemption, so, too, the Haftarah of Shavu’ot also alludes to a messianic age of spiritual redemption in the future.

 The only prayer that is unique to Shavu’ot is a long alphabetical poem called Akdamut that describes God’s revelation.
 The poem is read after the Kohen is called to the Torah on the first day of Shavu’ot.